 - Your child will bring home a lot of what-looks-like rubbish.
 They will probably run at you with it, holding it high with pride.
 Although to you, this looks like half an egg carton with a loo roll stuck to the top, to them it is a work of art, it is time, it is imagination, it is hard work, it is precious.
 Many times I’ve heard parents say ‘oh, we don’t really want to take that do we?‘ or even straight out ‘we’re not taking that home.’
 On other occasions, I’ve seen parents take bits straight from little hands and into the bin because yes, who really wants an egg carton with a loo roll stuck to the top of it taking pride of place on the mantelpiece?
 But please please, keep it (even just for a day) to celebrate their efforts.
 It means more to them than we know.
 Process is everything in Nursery and Reception.

 - Likewise, you will probably want to get a photo of your babe on their first day for you to keep (sob over once you drop them off.)
 Try keep snaps to a minimum.
 You don’t want them to feel too much pressure or overwhelmed.
-A few pictures is great, but constant videos of them walking to school and then pictures at every corner on the way and with every family member might be a little ott for them.
+A few pictures is great, but constant videos of them walking to school and then pictures at every corner on the way and with every family member might be a little ott for them to comprehend.

 - First days are hard.
 Your child might cry and it will feel awful.
 But after you leave, they will calm down and become happily engaged in activities and making friends whilst you sob your heart out on the way home thinking that they will never forgive you.
 Or they might not cry on the first day, but then shock you by crying on a different day, that is normal too.
 Do not worry!
 If your child’s teacher is ever worried that there is a real problem, the school will contact you.